comp129/comp55/docs/labs/15-Figma.md

 ### Personal Email

-_You can skip this section if you used the google button_
+You can skip this section if you used the google button.

 So to create an account using a personal email you will need to fill in some fields instead of just pressing a few buttons.